scala/docs.scala-lang/_overviews/contribute/hacker-guide.md

 ## 3. Hack

 When hacking on your topic of choice, you'll be modifying Scala, compiling it and testing it on relevant input files.
-Typically you would want to first make sure that your changes work on a small example and afterwards verify that nothing break by running a comprehensive test suite.
+Typically, you would want to first make sure that your changes work on a small example and afterwards verify that nothing break by running a comprehensive test suite.

 We'll start by creating a `sandbox` directory (`./sandbox` is listed in the .gitignore of the Scala repository), which will hold a single test file and its compilation results.
 First, let's make sure that